Spagett1/pineflash/README.md

 Old school style, this is recommended if you have issues with the scripts or want to help develop PineFlash.

-This is also currently the only way to install for MacOs.

 1. Install all the build dependancies listed above.

 2. Download the source code.